ionos-deploy-now/documentation/content/docs/from-repo.md

 1. **Connect your GitHub account**

-We'll need your permission to install the [IONOS Deploy Now App](https://github.com/apps/ionos-deploy-now) to your repositories.
+After you have [signed up for Deploy Now](https://ionos.space/?utm_source=deploy-now-docs&utm_medium=doc-content&utm_campaign=setup-guides), we'll need your permission to install the [IONOS Deploy Now App](https://github.com/apps/ionos-deploy-now) to your repositories.
 You can either grant access to selected or all repositories in your account.
 You can edit or revoke these permissions any time.

 2. **Select your deployment source**